 TREND Highlights: The Evolution of Luxury Hospitality

-After our TREND, we reflect on an evening which delivered inspiring insights relating to the evolution of the luxury hospitality industry, featuring a line-up of amazing speakers paired with a very valuable audience.
+After our TREND event, we reflect on an evening that delivered inspiring insights relating to the evolution of the luxury hospitality industry, featuring a line-up of amazing speakers paired with a very valuable audience.

 We summarised the talks and with further research, we wrote a white paper on ‘The Evolution of Luxury Hospitality 2017’ co-authored by Dr Navdeep Athwal from Sheffield University Management School.

 The event kicked off with a keynote speech by Ana Andjelic; luxury brand strategist and former SVP & Global Strategy Director at Havas LuxHub.
 Andjelic’s presentation focused on how hospitality brands can utilise offline consumer behaviour to cultivate an online advantage.

 As a doctor in sociology, she helps luxury fashion and lifestyle brands to adapt to the digital economy and to understand the new disruptive technologies and how best to use them to achieve business goals.